pyronaur/codenamebrother.com/src/content/pat125/drafts/01-starting-out.md

  ```

-In the code blocks head it sets the website's tab name, and link rel with href says "link relationship (link rel) is a stylesheet, the location (href) is style.css" basically importing a file that changes the websites colors, shapes, etc.
+In `head`, it sets the website's tab name, and `link rel="stylesheet"`  says "link relationship (link rel) is a stylesheet, the location (href) to this stylesheet is style.css" basically importing a file that changes the websites colors, shapes, etc.

 Body is where the text, images, etc are I believe (remember, I'm definitely an ~~~expert~~~ at this).
 H1 is the header with "1" being the biggest size.
 IMG src says "Hey, import this link".
-UL is an "unordered list" (google it), and then comes the li which is the list.
-And with the last line/li, it's telling to attach an image (rick roll) to that last line, and then it finally ended with UL.
+UL is an "unordered list" (An unordered list typically is a bulleted list of items), and then comes the li which is the list.
+And with the last line/li, it's telling to attach an image (rickroll) to that last line, and then it finally ends with UL.